 #2: Empowering your teams

-By giving your teams access to necessary information such a price lists, details of approved suppliers, budget levels in real time, one system for all buying actions and more, you will empower them to become more productive and able to deploy resources on growth, not admin.
+By giving your teams access to necessary information such as price lists, details of approved suppliers, budget levels in real time, one system for all buying actions and more, you will empower them to become more productive.

 #3: Cultivate supplier relationships